-An investor who sells a put believes that the underlying stock price will rise and that he or she will be able to profit from a rise in the stock price by selling puts.
+An investor who sells a put believes that the underlying stock price will rise and that they will be able to profit from a rise in the stock price by selling puts.
 An investor who sells a put is obligated to purchase the underlying stock if the buyer decides to exercise the option.
-An investor who sells a put may also be selling the put as a way to acquire the underlying security at a cheaper price.
+An investor who sells a put also may be selling the put as a way to acquire the underlying security at a cheaper price.
 If the stock is put to the investor, the investor's purchase price is reduced by the amount of the premium received.
-When looking to establish a position, sellers must determine:
+When looking to establish a position the seller must determine their:

-MAXIMUM GAIN FOR A SHORT PUT
+MAXIMUM GAIN SHORT PUTS

-For an investor who has sold uncovered or naked puts, the maximum gain is always limited to the amount of the premium the investor received when he or she sold the puts.
+For an investor who has sold uncovered or naked puts, maximum gain is always limited to the amount of the premium they received when they sold the puts.

-MAXIMUM LOSS FOR A SHORT PUT
+MAXIMUM LOSS SHORT PUTS

 An investor who has sold a put believes that the stock price will rise.
 There is, however, a limit to how far a stock price may decline.
 A stock price may never fall below zero.
 As a result, the investor who believes that the stock price will rise has a limited maximum loss.
-The worst thing that can happen for an investor who is short a put is that the stock goes to zero and the investor is then forced to purchase it at the strike price from the owner of the put.
+The worst thing that can happen for an investor who is short a put is that the stock goes to zero and they are forced to purchase it at the strike price from the owner of the put.
 To determine the maximum loss for the seller of a put, use the following formula:

-maximum loss = strike price - premium
+Maximum loss = Strike price - premium

-BREAKEVEN FOR A SHORT PUT
+DETERMINING THE BREAKEVEN FOR SHORT PUTS

-Whenever an investor has sold a put, he or she believes that the stock price will rise.
-If the stock price begins to fall, the investor becomes subject to a loss.
-In order for the investor to break even on the transaction, the stock price may fall by the amount of the premium received for the option.
-At expiration, the investor will break even at the following point:
+Whenever an investor has sold a put, they believe that the stock price will rise.
+If the stock price begins to fall, the investor becomes subject to loss.
+In order for the investor to break even on the transaction, the stock price may fall by the amount of the premium they received for the option.
+At expiration the investor will break even at the following point:

-breakeven = strike price - premium
+Breakeven = Strike price - premium

-An investor has established the following option position: Short 1 XYZ May 30 put at 4.
-The investor's maximum gain, maximum loss, and breakeven will be:
+An investor has established the following option position:

+Short 1 XYZ May 30 put at 4

-- Maximum gain: \$400 (premium received) - Maximum loss: \$26, or \$2,600 for the whole position (strike price premium) - Breakeven: \$26 = 30 4 (strike price premium)
+Maximum gain: \$400 (The amount of the premium received) Maximum loss \$26 or \$2,600 for the whole position (Strike price - premium) Breakeven = \$26 = 30 - 4 (Strike price - premium)

-If at expiration XYZ is at exactly \$26 per share and the investor closes out the position with a closing purchase or has the option exercised against him or her, the investor will break even, excluding transactions costs.
+If at expiration XYZ is at exactly \$26 per share and the investor closes out the position with a closing purchase or has the option exercised against them, they will break even, excluding transactions costs.